G2P: Gaussian-to-Point Attribute Alignment for Boundary-Aware 3D Segmentation: Conclusion

 \section{Conclusion}

-We presented G2P, a novel approach for point cloud semantic segmentation that integrates 3D Gaussian Splatting to unify geometric and appearance cues in 3D space.
-Our three-component approach, comprising Gaussian-to-point feature augmentation, opacity-guided appearance learning, and scale-based boundary extraction, addresses the fundamental geometric bias.
-By augmenting point features with Gaussian attributes, G2P enhances semantic segmentation on point clouds, particularly for objects that are geometrically ambiguous but have distinctive appearances.
-Extensive experiments on standard benchmarks demonstrate state-of-the-art performance and strong generalization across datasets.
+We present G2P, a novel approach for point cloud segmentation that integrates 3D GS to unify geometric and visibility cues in 3D space.
+Our three-component approach, comprising Gaussian-to-Point feature augmentation, opacity-guided GS representation learning, and scale-based boundary extraction, helps mitigate geometric bias.
+By augmenting point features with Gaussian attributes, G2P enhances segmentation on point clouds, particularly for objects that are geometrically ambiguous but have distinctive appearances.
+Extensive experiments on standard benchmarks demonstrate competitive performance and consistent gains across datasets.
 Furthermore, we conduct ablations to validate the effectiveness of GS-guided feature augmentation, establishing its practical value for 3D scene understanding.
+A current limitation is that G2P relies on an offline preparation stage and thus depends on the availability of input Gaussians.
+Extending it to outdoor scenes may require more robust GS construction.